 Being able to remove supports delicately but with enough strength is a needed ability, and this tool does it very well.

-You want to be careful with this tool because they are extremely sharp!
+You want to be careful with these tools because they are extremely sharp!

 Best Support Settings to Remove Supports (Cura)